Bounded volume class and Cheeger isoperimetric constant for negatively curved manifolds: Preliminaries

 A differential form $\alpha$ is said to be \textit{bounded} if $\norm{\alpha}[\infty]<\infty$. \end{defn} By definition, the volume form $\omega$ satisfies $\norm{\omega}[\infty]=1$.
 If $M$ is of infinite volume, then it is open and $H_{\textrm{dR}}^n(M)=0$.
 Thus the volume form $\omega$ must have a primitive $\alpha\in \Omega^{n-1}(M)$.

-\begin{prop} Let $M$ be as above.
+\begin{prop} Let $M$ be any Riemannian manifold.
 If the volume form $\omega$ admits a bounded primitive $\alpha$, then $h(M)>0$. \end{prop} \begin{proof} Let $U\subseteq M$ be a relatively compact open submanifold with smooth boundary.
 By Stokes' theorem we get

-which implies that $h(M)\ge \|\alpha\|_{\infty}^{-1}$. \end{proof} \begin{oss} As said in the introduction, whether the converse of the above proposition holds is still open in full generality, and is known when $M$ is a locally symmetric space \cite[Theorem 1.1]{kim2015bounded} or when $M$ has bounded geometry (\cite[Theorem 1.1]{sikorav2001growth} or \cite[Remark in Section 3]{block1992aperiodic}) \end{oss}
+which implies that $h(M)\ge \|\alpha\|_{\infty}^{-1}$. \end{proof} \begin{oss} As said in the introduction, whether the converse of the above proposition holds is still open in full generality, and is known when $M$ is a locally symmetric space \cite[Theorem 1.1]{kim2015bounded} or when $M$ has bounded geometry (\cite[Theorem 1.1]{sikorav2001growth} or \cite[Remark in Section 3]{block1992aperiodic}). \end{oss}

-\begin{defn} A complete Riemannian manifold $M$ has bounded geometry if its sectional curvatures are bounded in absolute value and its injectivity radius is positive. \end{defn} Examples of manifolds with bounded geometry are PNC manifolds with positive injectivity radius and covers of compact Riemannian manifolds.
+\begin{defn} A complete Riemannian manifold $M$ has \emph{bounded geometry} if its sectional curvatures are bounded in absolute value and its injectivity radius is positive. \end{defn} Examples of manifolds with bounded geometry are PNC manifolds with positive injectivity radius and covers of compact Riemannian manifolds.

-It can be easily shown that if the volume form has a bounded primitive then the bounded fundamental class vanishes.
+It can be easily shown that if the volume form has a bounded primitive then the bounded fundamental class vanishes:

-\begin{prop} Let $M$ be a negatively curved, infinite volume, strictly negatively curved Riemannian manifold of dimension at least $3$.
+\begin{prop} Let $M$ be an infinite volume, Riemannian manifold of dimension at least $3$ with negative curvature bounded away from $0$.
 If its volume form $\omega$ admits a bounded primitive, then $[\hat{\omega}]=0$ in $H_b^n(M,\R)$. \end{prop}

 \begin{proof} Let $\omega=d\alpha$ with $\alpha$ bounded.
 One can define the singular $(n-1)$-cochain $\hat{\alpha}$ by setting